As a small-animal practitioner, you spend a good portion of your day diagnosing and treating periodontal disease. Unfortunately,

 OraVet™ (Merial) is a unique oral hygiene product that helps prevent plaque accumulation in cats and dogs.
 The OraVet gel

-provides a protective coating on the pet's teeth that decreases plaque accumulation at the gingival margin1
+provides a protective coating on the pet's teeth that decreases plaque accumulation at the gingival margin1 and doesn't disappear

-their first oral hygiene visit and throughout the pet's life.
+hygiene visit and throughout the pet's life.

 Figure 1.
 Professional application of OraVet while the patient was anesthetized.